Intense survival horror from Supermassive Games

 Super Massive operates with a finely tuned workflow that produces high-quality assets.
 That made us a perfect match.

-Supermassive operates with a finely tuned workflow that produces high-quality assets.
-That made us a perfect match.
 Our collaboration on Little Hope, the second in their horror anthology, confirmed it.
 The client felt the same but not just because we exceeded their exacting standards.
 They needed us to do it without creating friction in their pipeline.
 In the end, that’s what made our partnership strong.

 Our brief was to devise clothing and accessories for 17th-century characters caught up in violent witch hunts and to implement these assets in the client’s game engine.
 It’s the kind of full end-to-end service we love to provide, especially when the client shares our passion for immersive storytelling.

 Production was completed in stages, starting with the basic cloth simulation.
 This set the foundation for the assets so that whatever was added on top of it would work.
 Next, we added micro-surface details using techniques we’ve developed to ramp up the hyper-realism.
-Finally, we integrated them in the engine.
+Finally, we integrated them into the engine.

 We reduced to zero the amount of time it took to receive the assets, implement them in the engine and review them.
 Instead, their designers could just sync with our delivery tool and see what we saw straight away.